LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Methodology

 \textbf{Waypoint Navigation.} After calculating the corresponding goal position on the obstacle map, the position is dilated and intersected with the traversable region to define a feasible waypoint.
 A collision-free path from the agent’s current position to the waypoint is then planned using the classical Fast Marching Method (FMM) \cite{sethian1996fast}.

-\textbf{Goal Verification and Matching.} Upon reaching a waypoint, the agent first performs a panoramic scan for goal verification.
+\textbf{Goal Verification and Matching.} A straightforward approach to goal verification would be applying perception models to historical frames or images rendered from the 3DGS memory before navigation.
+However, searching through raw frames is computationally inefficient, and more importantly, images rendered from 3DGS often contain blurring or artifacts due to the sparse views collected during rapid exploration.
+These artifacts severely degrade the performance of 2D matching models.
+Therefore, LagMemo adopts an on-site verification strategy.
+The 3DGS memory serves as a coarse global prior to generate candidate waypoints.
+Upon reaching a waypoint, the agent first performs a panoramic scan for goal verification.
 For text and object goals, we incorporate SEEM \cite{zou2023segment} model for open-vocabulary instance segmentation, generating pixel-level masks for secondary validation.
 A waypoint is deemed to contain the target object if either the CLIP similarity or the mask confidence exceeds the corresponding thresholds.
 For image goals, LightGlue \cite{lindenberger2023lightglue} feature matching is employed.
 If the goal is found, the system transitions into the Goalpoint Navigation stage.
 Otherwise, the waypoint is marked as invalid, and the memory is re-queried to obtain the next candidate instance.
 This iterative cycle of waypoint generation, navigation, and goal verification is repeated until the goal is found or the maximum step limit is reached.

-\textbf{Goalpoint Navigation.} Once the verification mechanism confirms that the target object is visible in the current view, the problem reduces to determining the precise stopping position.
-Using the pixel-level masks provided by SEEM in combination with depth information, points on the target object are projected onto the obstacle map to define the final goalpoint.
-The agent then reuses the FMM algorithm to navigate and executes STOP to complete the subtask.
+\textbf{Goalpoint Navigation.} Once the verification mechanism confirms the target's visibility, the system switches from the coarse memory-guided waypoint to a perception-guided final goalpoint.
+Using the pixel-level mask provided by SEEM in combination with current depth information, the target object's footprint is projected onto the 2D obstacle map.
+We define the optimal final goalpoint as the nearest traversable grid cell adjacent to this projected footprint.
+The agent then executes a local FMM algorithm to navigate to final goal and triggers STOP.